Brachioradial Pruritus – Neuropathic itch

 - A digital motion x-ray is an x-ray movie that allows us to see cervical segment instability or cervical ligament laxity in the neck that could cause or allow pinched, herniated, compressed nerves to occur.
 These nerves of course run through the cervical spine.

 - The image above on the left is an image of the patient leaning forward, head down.
-The image to the right is the patient with her head back, chin in the air.
+The image to the right is the patient with her head back, and chin in the air.

 What do the red lines mean?